temporalio/documentation/docs/go/how-to-set-session-options-in-go.md

 ### ExecutionTimeout

-Specifies the maximum amount of time the session can run
+Specifies the maximum amount of time the session can run.

 - Type: `time.Duration`
 - Default:

 ### CreationTimeout

-Specifies how long session creation can take before returning an error
+Specifies how long session creation can take before returning an error.

 - Type: `time.Duration`
 - Default:

 ### HeartbeatTimeout

-Specifies the heartbeat timeout
+Specifies the heartbeat timeout.

 - Type: `time.Duration`
 - Default: